YanAndrade61/UFSJ-Bioinspirados/algoritmo-genetico/README.md

 - **Binary Function Optimization Problem:** Finding the minimum or maximum of a function by discretizing the search space with a binary representation of individuals.
 - **Traveling Salesman Problem:** Finding the minimum path that pass all the cities and return to origin with a order representation of individuals.
+- **Binary KnapSack Problem:** Finding the best combination of items that maximize the profit of knapsackwith a binary representation of individuals.

 ## Usage